ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 <b>Solution:</b> Check the node's <b>@Attribute(order = number)</b> annotations.
 This can happen if two or more properties in the same node have the same <b>order = number</b>.
 + <b>Problem:</b> The SMSESSION cookie created by ForgeRock is not recognized and this error message can be seen in the Siteminder agent logs: "Unable to process SMSESSION cookie"<br>
 <b>Solution:</b> Third party cookies are disabled in the Siteminder ACO.
 To fix this, go to: Infrastructure > Agent > Agent Configuration Objects > your agent ACO > AcceptTPCookie > YES
-+ <b>Problem:</b> The SMSESSION cookie created by ForgeRock, with the SDK, is showing as LOGGEDOFF when accessing the Siteminder application, even if it was created recently.
++ <b>Problem:</b> The SMSESSION cookie created by ForgeRock, with the SDK, is showing as LOGGEDOFF when accessing the Siteminder application, even if it was created recently.<br>
 <b>Solution:</b> Make sure that your Siteminder server and the ForgeRock AM server have the date and time synchronized correctly with each other.

 ## 7. Known issues